Mayurji/MLWithPytorch/README.md

 📌 Day 16 - Bayesian Regression \
 📌 Day 17 - K-Medoids \
 📌 Day 18 - TSNE \
+📌 Day 19 - ElasticNet Regression \
-📌 Day 19 - Factorization Machines - Coming Up!
+📌 Day 20 - Factorization Machines

 ### Let me know if there is any correction.
 Feedback is welcomed.